 There is no better way to start each day by photographing the sunrise at the Maheno wreck a short drive up the beach in the dark, tides permitting or sunrise on the beach, just a 2 minute walk from your hotel room.
 It is awe inspiring and you can’t help but spend the rest of the day smiling.
 Then off to explore and photograph the endless expanse of surf beaches with their high dunes and coloured sand cliffs.
 The many creeks that flow over the beach towards the sea, exposing multi coloured sands rich in mineral.
 The beautiful crystal clear waters of the numerous perched lakes.
 The stark sandblows that slowly and silently engulf the forest creating landscapes of wooden monuments.
 The fauna and flora of magnificent rainforests with their age old ferns and plants, that each day compete for a few minutes of sunlight.
 The magnificent eucalypt forests that remarkably soar forever skywards straight and tall out of the sand is a sight to be believed.
 And if you are visiting between August and November humpback whales visit with their newborn and great shots are guaranteed.

 There are plenty of opportunities to put the camera away and enjoy a swim in either the surf or the still fresh water of a perched lake.

 Accommodation is in two bedroom apartments at www.sailfishonfraser.com.au .
 You have your own room with en-suite and share a lounge room and kitchen.
-A full hot breakfast can be provided if required or a continental breakfast can be obtained at the Satinay Bar and Bistro 200 metres up the road.
+A full hot breakfast or a continental breakfast can be obtained at the Satinay Bar and Bistro 200 metres up the road.
 A a la carte dinner is also obtained At the Satinay bar each evening.http://www.fraserislandretreatqld.com.au/satinay-bar-bistro A picnic lunch is enjoyed each day in a different picturesque setting.